-In verifying Cryptographic Protections pursuant to this Section 13.3.5.8.1:
+In verifying Cryptographic Protections pursuant to this Section 13.3.5.8:

-KRP Signature shall be verified according to the requirements in Section 4.3.2.7.2; and
+KRP Signature shall, where required by Section 13.3.3.1 for the specified Message Code and credentialsReplacementMode, be verified according to the requirements in this Section 13.3.5.8; and

-ACB-SMD MAC shall be verified according to the requirements in Section 6.2.4.1.2.
+ACB-SMD MAC, where required by Section 13.3.3.1 for the specified Message Code and credentialsReplacementMode, shall be verified according to the requirements in Section 6.2.4.1.2.

-If credentialsReplacementMode = anyByContingency then KRP Signature shall be verified using the public key established according to the requirements of Section 13.3.5.8.1.
+If credentialsReplacementMode = anyByContingency or Message Code = 0x0109 then KRP Signature shall be verified using the public key established according to the requirements of Section 13.3.5.8.1.

-If credentialsReplacementMode = <> anyByContingency then KRP Signature shall be verified using the public key identified as per Section 4.3.2.7.2.
+If credentialsReplacementMode = <> anyByContingency or Message Code = <> 0x0109 then KRP Signature shall be verified using the public key identified as per Section 4.3.2.7.2.

-If credentialsReplacementMode = accessControlBrokerByACB and deviceType is not communicationsHubCommunicationsHubFunction then ACB-SMD MAC shall be verified as per Section 6.2.4.1.2.
+If credentialsReplacementMode = accessControlBrokerByACB or Message Code = 0x0109 and deviceType is not communicationsHubCommunicationsHubFunction then ACB-SMD MAC shall be verified as per Section 6.2.4.1.2.

 Amend Section 13.3.5.11 The@UpdateSecurityCredentials.CommandPayload,@UpdateSecurityCredentials.ResponsePayload and @UpdateSecurityCredentials.AlertPayload structure definition as follows: